-The AMC has been organizing weekly on-line webinars about various conservation and environmental topics so that you can stay connected with us even if you can’t take part in your favorite outdoor activities.
+The New York-North Jersey Chapter of AMC has been organizing webinars about various conservation and environmental topics so that you can stay connected with us even if you can’t take part in your favorite outdoor activities.
 The presenters are experts in their field and are affiliated with the AMC or other organizations.

-Below is a list of past presentations about many different conservation and environmental related topics.
-All have been recorded and are available for your viewing online.
-New presentations will be added to the top of the list as they occur, so check back every week.
+Below is a list of past presentations about many different conservation and environmentally related topics.
+All have been recorded and are available for your viewing.
+New presentations will be added to the top of the list as they occur.

-Metropolitan, urban, and suburban areas make up 10.3 percent of New York State’s land.
-Despite this relatively small percentage, these areas are home to nearly 88 percent of, or 16.7 million, New Yorkers.
+- Metropolitan, urban, and suburban areas make up 10.3% of New York State’s land.
+Despite this relatively small percentage, these areas are home to nearly 88% of, or 16.7 million, New Yorkers.
 New York’s urban and community (urban) forests provide a myriad of economic, environmental, social, and health-related benefits.

-Earth Matter partners with New York City to successfully manage a Zero Waste food and waste cycle on Governors Island using food scrap from GrowNYC farmers markets and other sources.
+- Earth Matter partners with New York City to successfully manage a zero-waste food and waste cycle on Governors Island using food scraps from GrowNYC farmers markets and other sources.

-If you are a New Jerey resident, do your part to help protect Liberty State Park by sendiing an email to your state leagislatures urging them to support the Librty State Park Protection Act.
+Take action by sending an email to your state legislators, urging them to support the Liberty State Park Protection Act.

 What is your carbon footprint?
 Calculate it and compare it to the average carbon footprint.

-Did you know that forests, trees, and green spaces make up 71% of the land in the Northeast?
+- Did you know that forests, trees, and green spaces make up 71% of the land in the Northeast?
 The COVID-19 pandemic has heightened our dependence on nature as people look to the outdoors for exercise, recreation, relaxation, and connection.
 Now more than ever we must stand up for forests.
-View this recorded webinar and hear Bill Labich of the Northeast Forest Network talk about the Stand Up for Forests campaign.
+Hear Bill Labich of the Northeast Forest Network talk about the Stand Up for Forests campaign.

-Sep 17, 2020 – Kara Napolitano is the Education and Outreach Coordinator for Sims Municipal Recycling.
-Kara will describe how rcycling works in New York City, and take you on a virtual tour of the Sunset Park Materials Recovery Facility (MRF), the largest facility of its kind in all of the United States.
+- Kara Napolitano is the Education and Outreach Coordinator for Sims Municipal Recycling.
+Kara describes how recycling works in New York City, and takes you on a virtual tour of the Sunset Park Materials Recovery Facility (MRF), the largest facility of its kind in all of the United States.

 For more information on recycling in New York City see Grow NYC (includes composting) and Lower East Side Ecology Center (for recycling e-waste).